nguyen-td/perceptual-straightening/README.md

 📌 Running the code might require the [MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), which itself requires the most updated version of MATLAB.
 We use this to call a MATLAB function directly from Python without the need to translate MATLAB code into Python explicitely.

-💡The original Lua implementation can be found here [Olivier Hénaff's repository](https://github.com/olivierhenaff/perceptual-straightening/tree/master).
+💡The original Lua implementation can be found here: [Olivier Hénaff's repository](https://github.com/olivierhenaff/perceptual-straightening/tree/master).

 ## Quick start